Applying for a permission

 The regulation and supervision of bureaux is primarily aimed at countering the risks of money laundering associated with such an industry and ultimately the enhancement and protection of Gibraltar’s reputation as a leading finance centre.
-Therefore, applicants should ensure that they consider the anti-money laundering requirements, specifically within the GFSC Anti Money Laundering Guidance Note, and ensure that it can clearly articulate:
+Therefore, applicants should ensure that they consider anti-money laundering requirements, specifically within the GFSC's AML/CFT Guidance Notes, and ensure that the firm can clearly articulate:

 - how it complies with the requirements; and